 After a good rain, pull on some rainboots and go for a walk.
 Better yet, don a raincoat too and let them play outside while it’s raining and jump in the puddles.

 9. Visit a petting zoo

 Kids love feeding animals by hand, and a petting zoo is also an opportunity to learn about different animals.
-If you can’t find a petting zoo nearby, head to a local pond to watch the ducks.
+If your local petting zoo is staying closed this summer, head to a local pond to watch the ducks.

 10. Give them the runaround

 Looking for outdoor activities that keep your toddler active?
 Tag, hide-and-seek and dryland Marco Polo are interactive ways to get toddlers and kids active in the great outdoors.